AwesomesauceLabs/piglet-manual/index.md

 # Editor Imports

-## Importing glTF Files by Drag-and-Drop
+## Editor Imports by Drag-and-Drop

 This section demonstrates how to import glTF models in the Editor.
 For a video version of this section, see the [Editor Import Demo